dh73/axi_appnote/docs/source/index.rst

 What this means in short is, for a subordinate to show a *valid response*, the following events must have happened:
     * A valid address write, signalled by the completion of the AW channel (AWVALID & AWREADY handshake).
         * Here, we store the AWID, the tag of such transaction.
-    * Of course, the data of such address request must have completed as well (completion signalled by the handshake of WVALID & WREADY).
+    * Of course, the data of such an address request must have completed as well (completion signalled by the handshake of WVALID & WREADY).
         * A very important item of information here is that *WLAST* should occur first before asserting *WVALID*, so when we have a handshake in the W channel, we store the WLAST value as well.
     * Finally, whe monitor for the assertion of *BVALID*, to check the following properties (they are split for convergence/performance reasons).
         * The value at *BID* must match one of the stored values of AWID (in the case of OOO transactions) or the value stored in the head of the data structure (in case of in-order transactions).
-Otherwise response is invalid.
+Otherwise the response is invalid.
         * The value of WLAST stored during the W transaction must be HIGH, otherwise the response is invalid.

 This is how we cover the dependencies between AW, W and B channels, as the rest of scenarios where different order of handshakes can occur needs to fulfill this rule anyway (these scenarios can be observed with a cover property, but is a mere preference of the visualization information this bring to the user, so we decided to not add them).

-To track data, many AXI simulation IP uses CAM-based tables, which is an obvious solution, but since it searches the entire table for the stored ID, this becomes a burden for formal verification (the more IDs, the more states the CAM adds to the model).
+To track data, much AXI simulation IP uses CAM-based tables, which is an obvious solution, but since it searches the entire table for the stored ID, this becomes a burden for formal verification (the more IDs, the more states the CAM adds to the model).
 Our solution is to use a non-deterministic transaction-counter structure which has the following features:
     * Implicit forward-progress counters: one can see how many transactions are pushed into the pipeline, how many are read, or if there is no transactions at all.
     * Deadlock checking: each transaction is marked with a timestamp (in clock cycles) to put a constraint on the life of such transactions.
 If the transfer is not processed and reaches timeout, the scoreboard signals an error for further investigation (either deadlock or performance issue).
     * And of course, data integrity checks for the stored IDs.

 The disadvantage of this approach is that the user should know beforehand, the maximum number of transactions the IP can handle.
-We recommend to start tracking a low number of transactions and incrementally increase the number.
+We recommend to start tracking a low number of transactions and to incrementally increase the number.

 The figure 3.2 shows how the scoreboard works.
 As soon as the AW handshake occurs, the value seen at AWID is stored.
 In this example, we store two AWIDs with values :systemverilog:`'h00`' and :systemverilog:`'hFF`.
-Once a pipeline packet has stored a transfer, we mark it as an active.
+Once a pipeline packet has stored a transfer, we mark it as active.
 When BVALID is asserted, the value presented at BID must match the value stored at the head of the pipeline data structure.
 If this is the case, the behavior is proven, otherwise a CEX is shown.
 Once a packet has been read, we mark it as invalid.

 +----------------------------------------------------------------------+
 | .. image:: ./media/scoreboard.png                                    |